Bighiht/alx-system_engineering-devops/0x00-shell_basics/README.md

 To run the script, make it executable with the command:

 # Task 5: List Contents of Current Directory (Long Format, Numerical User and Group IDs, Including Hidden Files)
-This script (`5-listfilesdigitonly`) is a basic shell script that displays the contents of the current directory in a long format, with user and group IDs displayed numerically, including hidden files, when executed.
+This script (`5-listfilesdigitonly`) is a basic shell script that displays the contents of the current directory in a long format, w the user and group IDs displayed numerically, including hidden files, when executed.
 To run the script, make it executable with the command:

 # Task 6: Create a Directory